Delhi University announces first cut-off list for undergraduate courses; LSR pegs score at 100 pc for 3 courses | Education

 The college has the highest cut-off among Science courses as well.
 The college has announced a cut-off of 99.75 per cent for admission to B.Sc (Hons) Statistics for general category students, while Hindu College has pegged the score for the same course at 99.25 per cent.
 Hindu College has announced a cut-off of 99.33 per cent for B.Sc (Hons) Physics.

-Among the BA programme combinations, aspirants need to have a minimum of 99.25 per cent for gaining admission for a combination of Economics and Political Science to LSR College, the highest among all the combinations.
-It was in 2015 that the College of Vocational Studies and Indraprastha College for Women had pegged their cut-off at 100 per cent for the computer science programme for general category students.
+Among the BA programme combinations, aspirants need to have a minimum of 99.25 per cent for gaining admission for a combination of Economics and Political Science in LSR College, the highest among all the combinations.
+It was in 2015 that College of Vocational Studies and Indraprastha College for Women had pegged their cut-offs at 100 per cent for the Computer Science programme for general category students.

 Last year, Hindu College had pegged the highest score of 99 per cent for Political Science Honours.
 LSR College came a close second with a cut-off of 98.75 per cent for BA programme and Psychology Honours.
 At 98.3 per cent, Hindu College also had the highest cut-off for Physics Honours.